LastMonopoly/scaled_app/README.md

   scaled_app: ^0.1.5
 ```

-For project using Flutter 3, add the following dependency:
+For projects using Flutter 3, add the following dependency:

 ```yaml
 dependencies: